Plugin System

 - Validate manifest by parsing

 plugin.jsonagainst the Zod schema.
-Invalid manifests (including names that don't match the scopedpublisher.namepattern) cause the plugin to be skipped entirely. - Check
+An invalid manifest (including a name that doesn't match the scopedpublisher.namepattern, or an unrecognizedpermissionsvalue) skips the plugin entirely. - Check

 engines.daintreeagainst the running app version.
-Incompatible plugins are skipped with a user-visible error toast.
-Plugins without the field load with a console warning. - Warn on deprecated fields.
+An incompatible plugin is skipped with a user-visible error toast.
+A plugin without the field loads with a console warning. - Warn on deprecated fields.
 If the manifest still sets

-renderer, the loader logs a deprecation warning and ignores the field. - Resolve entry paths for
+renderer, the loader logs a deprecation warning and ignores the field.
+Declaredpermissionsare logged here too. - Resolve entry paths for

 main, checking they don't escape the plugin directory. - Register panel kinds from